Bamboula (Gottschalk): Musical analysis

-An early 1950 Haitian voodoo ritual recording by Harold Courlander, "Baboule Dance (three drums)," shows a traditional rhythmic drum pattern very similar to the specific rhythm found on Gottschalk's Bamboula piece.
-It is evidence that the bamboula was an old dance based on a particular rhythm heard by Gottschalk in his youth; Many African Americans in New Orleans had come from Haiti and reference to the term "bamboula" and this rhythm can be found in various Caribbean islands.
+An early 1950 Haitian Vodou ritual recording by Harold Courlander, "Baboule Dance (three drums)", shows a traditional rhythmic drum pattern very similar to the specific rhythm found in Gottschalk's Bamboula.
+This is evidence that the bamboula was an old dance based on a particular rhythm that Gottschalk heard in his youth; many African Americans in New Orleans had come from Haiti and reference the term "bamboula"; this rhythm can also be found in various Caribbean islands.

-A 1954 biguine-style recording, "Bamboula," made in April 1954 (with added lyrics in creole French) by Abel Beauregard Et l'Orchestre Créole Matou from Guadeloupe is a cover version based on the Gottschalk composition.
+A 1954 biguine-style recording, "Bamboula", made in April 1954 (with added lyrics in creole French) by Abel Beauregard Et l'Orchestre Créole Matou from Guadeloupe, is a cover version based on Gottschalk's Bamboula.

-Based on two Creole melodies, Musieu Bainjo and Quan' patate la cuite, the Gottschalk composition was published with the subtitle of Danse des nègres at the Bureau Central de Musique on 22 April 1849 by the Paris publisher 'Escudiers', with many unauthorized copies being issued in Europe shortly thereafter.
-Its first concert performance occurred on the evening of Tuesday 17 April 1849 at the Salle Pleyel during Gottschalk's second appearance as a professional pianist.
+Being based on two Creole melodies (Musieu Bainjo and Quan' patate la cuite), Bamboula was published with the subtitle Danse des nègres at the Bureau Central de la Musique on 22 April 1849 by Escudier (a Paris publisher); many unauthorized copies were issued in Europe shortly thereafter.
+Its first concert performance occurred on the evening of 17 April 1849 at the Salle Pleyel during Gottschalk's second appearance as a professional pianist.

-The composition, written in the key of D-flat major, with a strongly rhythmically marked melody, is organized in three sections (A-A-B).
+The composition—written in the key of D-flat major, with a strongly rhythmically marked melody—is organized into three sections (AAB).
 The introduction begins with a concluding gesture in the bass range, mimicking a drum beat.
 The second is a transposition of the first theme, while the third is underlined by a heavily syncopated melody in the relative minor (B-flat minor).
 With a duple 2/4 time signature and an Allegro tempo marking, the composition features many shifting moods and virtuosic passages.